Magic snap Lakers' 9-game winning streak in 119-118 thriller - WHIZ News

 The Lakers erased an 87-66 deficit early in the fourth quarter with an impressive rally, but the Magic answered and traded big scores down the stretch.
 Gordon’s basket with 2:03 left reclaimed the lead for Orlando.

-Cook and James hit late 3-pointers that trimmed the Magic’s lead to one point, but Fultz drove for a clutch layup with 15 seconds left to put Orlando up 118-115, and James’ tying attempt went in and out.
+Cook and James hit late 3-pointers that trimmed the Magic’s lead to one point, but Fultz drove for a clutch layup with 15 seconds left to put Orlando up 118-115, and James’ tying attempt didn’t go down.

-The Magic played without injured regulars Evan Fournier, Michael Carter-Williams and D.J.
-Augustin in their third stop on a six-game road trip.
+“We wanted to finish this homestand out the right way, but those guys made plays,” Cook said.
+“Being the Lakers, we get everybody’s best shot.
+Markelle made two tough, tough plays at the end.”

-Davis remained out of the lineup since he bruised his backside eight days ago, but the six-time All-Star likely won’t be sidelined much longer.
+Cook and Fultz both graduated from the famed DeMatha Catholic High School in Maryland.
+Cook referred to Fultz as his “little brother.”

 TIP-INS